PennyLaneAI/qml/glossary/differentiable_quantum_programming.rst

 :html:`<br>`

-For example, in PennyLane parameterized quantum operations carry information about their parameters and their domains, and specify a "recipe" that details how to automatically compute gradients.
-Many operations make use of :doc:`parameter-shift rules </glossary/parameter_shift>` for this purpose (see, for example, the arbitrary unitary rotation :class:`~.pennylane.Rot` which uses parameter-shift rules to compute the derivative with respect to each of its three parameters).
+For example, in PennyLane parameterized quantum operations carry information about their parameters and specify a "recipe" that details how to automatically compute gradients.
+Many operations make use of :doc:`parameter-shift rules
+</glossary/parameter_shift>` for this purpose (see, for example, the arbitrary
+unitary rotation :class:`~.pennylane.Rot` which uses parameter-shift rules to compute the derivative with respect to each of its three parameters).
 In this way, the gradient of arbitrary sequences of parameterized gates can be computed.
 Once evaluated the gradients can be fed forward into subsequent parts of a larger hybrid computation.

 :html:`<br>`